 Unlike subdural hemorrhages, in which a history of head trauma is often difficult to clearly identify, extradural hemorrhages usually are precipitated by clearly defined head trauma.

 A typical presentation is of a young patient involved in a head strike (either during sport or a result of a motor vehicle accident) who may or may not lose consciousness transiently.
-Following the injury they regain a normal level of consciousness, but usually have an ongoing and often severe headache.
-Over the next few hours they gradually lose consciousness.
+Following the injury, they regain a normal level of consciousness (lucid interval), but usually, have an ongoing and often severe headache.
+Over the next few hours, they gradually lose consciousness.

 Due to the long cisternal course of the sixth cranial nerve (abducens nerve, CN VI), it is often involved as downward herniation begins, usually on the side of the hemorrhage and can, in an emergency, guide exploratory burr holes.

 The source of bleeding is typically from a torn meningeal artery, usually the middle meningeal artery (75%7).
 An associated skull fracture is present in ~75% of cases 3.
 Pain (often severe headache) is caused by the stripping of dura from the bone by the expanding hemorrhage.
 The posterior fossa is a rare location for traumatic injury, in general, including EDH 3-4.